How Much Does Child Custody Mediation Cost?

 • Finally, the choice of the child

-Parents find it often difficult to agree on any sort of child custody agreement.
-If and only if they keep the safety of the child in mind and make every effort to make the separation amicable, then reaching an agreement on child custody can be easy.
+Parents often find it difficult to agree on any sort of child custody agreement.
+However, if and only if they keep the safety of the child in mind and make every effort to make the separation amicable, then reaching an agreement on child custody can be easy.

 Texas Child Custody Guidelines for Unmarried Parents

 One of the hardest things for parents to deal with in a custody battle is fear of the unknown.
-Most people enter a custody dispute without having any experience in matters of family law.
-This can make the entire process stressful for more reasons that are necessary.
-To ease some of these anxieties, we have provided some basic custody guidelines that the courts use to make their decision.
+Most people enter a custody dispute without experience in family law, which can make the entire process stressful for more reasons than necessary.
+To ease some of these anxieties, we have provided some basic custody guidelines that the courts use to decide.

 Availability

-Judges want to make sure that the custodial parent has plenty of time to properly nurture their child and promote their development.
-They will take into account the nature of each parent’s career, as well as the average amount of hours, working in a typical week.
+Judges want to ensure that the custodial parent has plenty of time to properly nurture their child and promote their development.
+They will take into account the nature of each parent’s career and the average number of hours they work in a typical week.
 Business-related travel is another factor that will be measured against parental availability.

 Prior Involvement

-The previous behavior has always been utilized by the court system to predict future trends, and this applies to child custody as well.
-The judge will be looking for a consistent pattern of involvement from potential custody candidates.
-This includes evidence of participation in the child’s educational, social, physical development.
+The court system has always utilized the previous behavior to predict future trends, which also applies to child custody.
+The judge will seek a consistent pattern of involvement from potential custody candidates.
+This includes evidence of participation in the child’s educational, social, and physical development.

 Positive Reinforcement

-One of the keys to raising a healthy and well-rounded child is maintaining a positive environment for that child to grow within.
+One key to raising a healthy and well-rounded child is maintaining a positive environment for that child to grow within.
 This encompasses things like supporting the decisions of the other parent, eliminating outside distractions, and supporting the interests of the child.
-From a custody angle, this means that the ideal guardian would provide a situation free from negative influences and unnecessary stressors.
+From a custody angle, the ideal guardian would provide a situation free from negative influences and unnecessary stressors.

 Strong Character